-- You’ll be able to communicate some of the more complex aspects of putting together a new feature with your development team.
+- You’ll be able to more clearly communicate some of the more complex aspects of putting together a new feature with your development team.

-- You’ll be able to understand what’s possible for you to implement (via tools like Google Tag Manager) and what you might need help with.
+- You’ll be able to understand what’s actually possible for you to personally implement (via tools like Google Tag Manager) and what you might need a developer's help with.

 - You’ll be able to collaborate with your development team to pull off some really cool marketing endeavors.